GlenAshwood/chaos-demo/minikube/README.md

 Report generated as 'report.pdf'
 ```
-Once run, you see a pdf version of report like the example below:
+Once complete, you will have generated a pdf version of report like the example below:

 <img src="report-example.png" align="centre" />